Antoine Sibierski

 Antoine Sibierski (born 5 August 1974) is a French former professional footballer who played as a midfielder.
 He started his career at hometown club Lille OSC, going on to play for AJ Auxerre, Nantes, with whom he won the Coupe de France twice, and RC Lens.
 He then moved to England and played for Manchester City, Newcastle United, with whom he won the UEFA Intertoto Cup, Wigan Athletic, and Norwich City.
 At international level, he made three appearances for France at the 1996 Summer Olympics.
-He is currently sporting director of his former club, RC Lens.
+He is currently Sporting Director of ES Troyes.

 Club career

 Early career

 Born in Lille, Sibierski began his career at hometown club Lille OSC, where he moved up the ranks and played for four complete seasons in the first team before playing for AJ Auxerre and FC Nantes, where he won the 2000 French Cup, in the final of which Sibierski scored both of Nantes' goals.
 He then joined RC Lens, and eventually became club captain during his three-year stay.